Metrics for Policies for Well-being and Sustainable Development in Latin America and the Caribbean

 The European Commission, OECD and its Development Centre and UN ECLAC are joining forces with countries in Latin America and the Caribbean to identify the most policy-relevant metrics for achieving the Sustainable Development Goals (SDGs), improving well-being, and leaving no-one behind.

 This initiative provides a platform, over 3 years (2018-2021), for political and technical dialogue with statisticians, planning ministries, development cooperation agencies and other policy actors from across the region and the world, aiming to identify top-level indicators and best practice for informing national policy and international cooperation strategies.
 Key outputs will include conferences on the policy uses of high-level metrics for development and well-being, expert meetings to identify and address data gaps, and a final publication presenting headline indicators, case studies on their policy use, and general results, with the ultimate aim to have more impactful policies and more effective development cooperation strategies centred around people’s well-being.
 This initiative is being undertaken in the context of the EU Regional Facility for Development in Transition in Latin America and the Caribbean.

 23-24 October 2019 | Universidad del Rosario, Bogotá, Colombia

 International Conference on the Policy Uses of Well-being and Sustainable Development Indicators in Latin America and the Caribbean

-The OECD, in partnership with ECLAC, DANE (National Statistics Office of Colombia), DNP (National Planning Ministry of Colombia) and the Universidad del Rosario” will hold the International Conference on the Policy Uses of Well-being and Sustainable Development Indicators in Latin America and the Caribbean.
-The conference will help to exchange knowledge and experience on the design and use of multidimensional indicator sets in policy-making processes for improving people’s well-being and achieving sustainable development.
+The OECD, in partnership with ECLAC, DANE (National Statistics Office of Colombia), DNP (National Planning Ministry of Colombia) and the Universidad del Rosario held the International Conference on the Policy Uses of Well-being and Sustainable Development Indicators in Latin America and the Caribbean.
+The conference helped to exchange knowledge and experience on the design and use of multidimensional indicator sets in policy-making processes for improving people’s well-being and achieving sustainable development.